ancientmech/ChartsForSwiftBasic/README.md

 let data = BarChartData(dataSets: [dataSet])
 barChart.data = data
 barChart.chartDescription?.text = "Number of Widgets by Type"

+//All other additions to this function will go here

+//This must stay at end of function barChart.notifyDataSetChanged()
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 And the following to the `pieChartUpdate()`function: